 Free publicity is the name of the game when it comes to successful marketing.
 Many marketers are starting to appreciate the importance of issuing press releases and story pitches in order to get media pickups from newspapers, magazines, and popular blogs.

 However, most do not take it one step further to try to connect with a TV producer.
-Yet TV producers, like print editors, are always busy, on deadline, and looking for interesting stories that will really meet the needs of their target audience.
+Yet TV producers are always busy, on deadline, and looking for interesting stories that will really meet the needs of their target audience.

 Here are a few important steps if you would like to pitch a story to a TV producer successfully.